 Bottom line: Derechos are powerful wind storms that typically occur during the “warm months” or during the spring and summer months.
 The derecho initially starts as a cluster of storms that forms a squall line.
 This line of storms can eventually show a bowing structure indicating strong winds on radar.
 Within the derecho, bowing segments are possible indicating stronger storms and more concentrated winds in those areas.
-On June 11, 2012, one of the first derechos of 2012 developed and pushed through the southeast and caused thousands of power outages.
 These storms are very powerful and create wind gusts over 100 mph.
+The storms that formed yesterday and today (June 12 and 13, 2013) in the U.S. Midwest and into the Atlantic states were considered a derecho, but a low-end derecho.
 If a derecho is moving into your area, go inside and stay away from windows and find a room away from trees that could fall and crash into your house.

 Video and images of the derecho that struck the eastern U.S. on June 29, 2012: Here